-- Non-consensual communication including in-person communication, telephone calls, voice messages, text messages, email messages, social networking site postings, instant messages, postings of pictures or information on web sites, written letters, gifts, or any other communications that are undesired and/or place another person in fear; - Following, pursuing, waiting, or showing up uninvited at a workplace, place of residence, classroom, or other locations frequented by a person; - Surveillance and other types of observation, whether by physical proximity or electronic means; and - Gathering of information about a person from family, friends, co-workers, and/or classmates.
-To qualify as stalking, the conduct is not required to be sexual in nature. - 4.
-Non-Consensual Sexual Contact
+- Non-consensual communication, including in-person communication, telephone calls, voice messages, text messages, email messages, social networking site postings, instant messages, postings of pictures or information on websites, written letters, gifts, or any other communications that are undesired or place another person in fear; - Following, pursuing, waiting, or showing up uninvited at a workplace, place of residence, classroom, or other locations frequented by a person; - Surveillance and other types of observation, whether by physical proximity or electronic means; and - Gathering of information about a person from family, friends, coworkers, or classmates.
+To qualify as stalking, the conduct is not required to be sexual in nature.